-- Transmission Range Sensor (F125) - Volkswagen transmission range sensor serves a number of functions one of which is to determine the gear the driver has selected ( P R N D ).
+- Transmission Range Sensor (F125) Volkswagen transmission range sensor serves many functions to determine the gear the driver has selected ( P R N D ).
 The transmission range sensor then sends the signal to the Powertrain Control Module (PCM).
-Transmission range sensor can fail causing a number of issues such as vehicle going in limp mode, transmission not shifting when placed in Drive or Reverse and in some cases engine may not start at all because the PCM can not detect the shift is in Park.
+Transmission range sensor can fail, causing many issues such as vehicle going in limp mode, transmission not shifting when placed in Drive or Reverse, and the engine may not start at all because the PCM can not detect the shift Park.

-- Low transmission fluid level - Low transmission fluid level can cause a number of issues including erratic shifting, no shifting at all, delayed shifting, strange grinding noises, limp mode, and in some cases check engine light comes on.
+- Low transmission fluid level - Low transmission fluid level can cause many issues, including erratic shifting, no shifting at all, delayed shifting, strange grinding noises, limp mode, and in some cases, check engine light comes on.

 - Faulty Torque Converter - Can cause VW transmission to slip in all gears, shuddering, and overheating.

 - Worn Bands - Can cause delayed shifting, shifting at high RPM, harsh shifting, VW won't move, and no reverse gear.
 A more common issue on high mileage VW vehicle.

 - Shifter- A faulty shifter or shifter cable can cause the transmission to get stuck or not go in the selected gear.